haslamdb/sra-submission-tools/README.md

    - Pay attention to format (dates as YYYY-MM-DD, lat/lon as decimal degrees)

 2. **Authentication Issues**:
-   - Verify your NCBI username/password or API key
+   - Verify your NCBI API key in the config.json file
    - Check your network connection

 3. **File Format Problems**: